Frank Martin (composer): Works

 Martin's music was often inspired by his Christianity.
 In this regard, his compositions stemmed from "the individuality rather than universality of his faith ... certainly broader than Calvinism".

 The Petite symphonie concertante of 1944–45 made Martin's international reputation, and is the best known of his orchestral works, as the early Mass is the best known of his choral compositions, and the Jedermann monologues for baritone and piano or orchestra the best known of his works for solo voice.
 Other Martin pieces include a full-scale symphony (1936–37), two piano concertos, a harpsichord concerto, a violin concerto, a cello concerto, a concerto for seven wind instruments, and a series of six one-movement works he called "ballades" for various solo instruments with piano or orchestra.

 Among a dozen major scores for the theater are operatic settings of Shakespeare's Der Sturm (The Tempest) in August Wilhelm Schlegel's German version (1952–55) and of Molière's Monsieur de Pourceaugnac (1960–62), and the satirical fairy tale La Nique à Satan (Thumbing Your Nose at Satan; 1928–31).
 His works on sacred texts and subjects include the large-scale theater piece Le Mystère de la Nativité (The Mystery of the Nativity; 1957/1959) and are widely considered among the finest religious compositions of the 20th century.
 Swiss musician Ernest Ansermet, a champion of his music from 1918 onwards, recorded many of Martin's works, including the oratorio In Terra Pax (1944), with the Orchestre de la Suisse Romande.

 Martin based his mature style on his personal variant (first used around 1932) of Arnold Schoenberg's twelve-tone technique, but he did not abandon tonality.
 Lean textures and habitual rhythmic vehemence distinguish his style from Schoenberg's.
 Some of Martin's most acclaimed music comes from his last decade.
 He worked on his last cantata, Et la vie l'emporta, until ten days before his death.
-He died in Naarden in the Netherlands, and was buried in Geneva at the Cimetière des Rois.
+Frank Martin died on November 21, 1974, in Naarden.
+The funeral service was held on December 6 at St. Pierre Cathedral in Geneva.
+He is buried in Plainpalais Cimetière des Rois.

 Martin's music is widely performed in continental Europe, and to a much lesser extent, in the United Kingdom.